MetaMask/action-require-additional-reviewer/README.md

 This action can be used to create workflows that require additional reviewers for programmatically created pull requests.
 It is designed to be used with [`MetaMask/action-create-release-pr`](https://github.com/MetaMask/action-create-release-pr).

 `action-create-release-pr` is manually triggered by a GitHub user, but the resulting PR is authored by the GitHub Actions bot.
 This means that the human release author can merge their own release without third-party review.
-By modifying the `action-create-release-pr` workflow and using this action in a separate workflow, you can create a status check for release PRs that will only succeed if at least one organization member other than the release author has approved the PR.
+By modifying the `action-create-release-pr` workflow and using this action in a separate workflow, a status check will be added to your PRs that you can use to ensure that at least one organization member other than the release author has approved a release PR before it can be merged.

 ## Usage